spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 ###Lists as parameters

 Sometimes you want to enter a list of values as a parameter.
-For example, a list of regions or security groups.
+For example, a list of regions or firewalls.
 A useful tip here is to ask the user to enter them as a list of comma separated values `us-east-1,us-west-1,eu-west-1` and then use the `split()` method to make these into a map.
 Your expression would look like this `parameters.regions.split(',')`.

 ### #root